 The sleeve assembly is standard-Rogue.
 The Ohio has a pair of cast bronze bushings in each sleeve; all held together with snap rings.
 In terms of rotation, it feels just like a Rogue Bar 2.0, Ohio Bar, Matt Chan Bar, and so on.
 In other words it’s adequate, reliable spin.

 Since the bushings are cast bronze (not sintered), you might need to hit them with some lubricant a couple times a year.
-However, since this is a power bar and not actually designed for quick turnover, it’ll probably be more like once a year.
+However, since this is a power bar and not actually meant for the quick turnover of an Oly bar, it’ll probably be more like once a year.

 All-in-all, the Ohio’s sleeves are exactly how they should be.
 No issues, no complaints, and I see no reason for anything to have been done differently.
 Hell if anything, the sleeves spin better than they need to, but I don’t see anyone having a problem with that.